hazelzh/LargeJsonFileProcessor/README.md

 **How to run**
 step 1:
 Since it's a java application, the jdk is needed to be installed.
-To check if jdk is installed, use this command: java -version the response looks like: java version "15.0.1" 2020-10-20
+To check if jdk is installed, use this command: java -version, the response looks like: java version "15.0.1" 2020-10-20
 Java(TM) SE Runtime Environment (build 15.0.1+9-18)